-Background checks, immunization tracking and drug screening will be provided through an approved organization selected by the COCC.
-Alternatives are currently under review.
-Instructions will be posted on this site by September 1, 2014, which will contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
-Program requirements related to CPR/first aid, as well as immunizations, criminal history, and drug screening are listed below.
-Cost for the background check, drug test and immunization tracking will be approximately $150.
+Background checks, immunization tracking and drug screening will be provided through an approved organization selected by COCC.
+Instructions will be posted on this site, sometime after Fall term registration, which will contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
+Program requirements related to CPR, as well as immunizations, criminal history, and drug screening are listed below.
+Cost for the background check, drug test and immunization tracking will be approximately $110.

 1. 2-StepTB Testing (PPD) or blood draw (IGRA):

 - Provide documentation of a blood test (IGRA), either Quantiferon Gold or T-Spot, within the past the past 12 months.

 - Documentation of two negative TB tests, administered 14-21 days apart, and read within 48 hours of placement by the administering agency.
 If both are negative, nothing further needs to be done.

 Provide documentation of the TB tests, a chest x-ray and an evaluation by a physician.

 Students with a past positive TB test must provide documentation of the positive TB test and, if not already completed, provide documentation of a baseline chest x-ray prior to the deadline.